miaucl/home-assistant.io/source/_integrations/swiss_public_transport.markdown

 #### Use case: Inform family of train arriving late

-A popular use case would be to know if your spouse coming home is late on his/her train and sending out a push notification or displaying it at home.
+A popular use case would be to know if your family member is running late and sending out a push notification or displaying their arrival time at home.

 ## Actions